-Technology is driving innovation so quickly nobody thought was possible.
-Business environment and customer expectations are changing driving organizations to take advantage of the opportunity to change themselves.
-In the context of enterprise project management, there is ever-increasing pressure to deliver results more quickly and more efficiently.
+Technology is driving innovation so quickly that nobody thought it was possible.
+The business environment and customer expectations are changing, driving organizations to take advantage of the opportunity to change themselves.
+In the context of enterprise project management, there is ever-increasing pressure to deliver results more quickly and efficiently.
 This triggers faster adoption of new technologies.
 And in turn, this drives significant change in the structure and the nature of project management.

 A Small Step in PPM for SMB, a Huge Leap for Enterprise Management